Susan Collins Stares Down Extreme Left: ‘I Do Not Believe Systemic Racism Is a Problem’ in Maine

 At the same time, it’s clear that in some parts of our country there is systemic racism or problems in police departments.
 That’s why I cosponsored Sen. Tim Scott’s bill, the JUSTICE Act, that would have brought about police reform.
 Regrettably, it became the victim once again of partisan politics.
 But certainly the horrific death of George Floyd should horrify all of us, and those responsible should be held accountable.

-The debate moderator then supplied his follow-up question, “Is systemic racism a problem here in Maine?”
+The debate moderator then delivered his follow-up question, “Is systemic racism a problem here in Maine?”

 Daily Beast columnist and CNN contributor Sophia Nelson and CNN’s S.E.
 Cupp harped on Maine’s demographics, which include a 94.4 percent white population: